Health Guidelines for School Attendance

 - Untreated infected skin patches that have weeping fluid.

-- Has been prescribed narcotics and are currently taking them.
+- Has been prescribed narcotics and is currently taking them.
 Students are not permitted to take narcotics while at school.
 The student should return to school once their pain can be controlled by Acetaminophen or Ibuprofen.

 - Has symptoms that prevent him or her from participating in school, such as: